ElectionDataAnalysis/electiondata/src/jurisdictions/Checklist.md

 ## Capture Historical Data
 - [ ] Record source and format (flat file? api?) of historical files in `remark.txt` (or note if unavailable)
-- [ ] Download 2016, 2018, 2020 primary and general elections.
+- [ ] Download 2016 (primary & general), 2018 (primary & general) and 2020 primary elections.
 For each file, note file creation date and download date.

 ## Munge Historical Data
 - [ ] Create jurisdiction files
-- [ ] Create munger files.
-(More than one munger may be necessary.)
+- [ ] Create munger files (more than one munger may be necessary)
 - [ ] Load data to common database

 ## Create Nov 4, 2020 Plan